-The end of the school year is here and all I can think about is curling up on a picnic blanket under the trees while my kids play around me … Continue Reading Writing About Reading: Gorgeous Notebook Pages and Summer Stacks
+The end of the school year is here and all I can think about is curling up on a picnic blanket under the trees while my kids play around me so I can read.
+Nothing feels better than losing myself in a text, when I’m reminded how much I love stories, connect with characters, and… Continue reading Writing About Reading: Gorgeous Notebook Pages and Summer Stacks

 Slowing down the brainstorming part of the writing process and recognizing the emotionality of feedback has big rewards for two published authors, in addition to our young classroom writers.

 As we move forward this season, near concluding a challenging 2021, I aim to respect the messy writing process for myself.
 We will share with our students over and over that getting your ideas out doesn’t have to look one way; that they can move forward and backward and around again.
 They can toss out ideas and start anew.
 And while I do that, I’ll hold Jasmine and Olugbemisola’s thoughts close: as educators, let’s not stifle by virtue of supposed tos.
 There’s no wrong way.
 The final product need not look the way we initially imagined.

 I believe we might understand student experience is by looking at student composition with asset-based eyes, first to recognize students as whole children and secondly to determine flexible writing goals.

 My litmus test for the work we do in the classroom pivots on an understanding that collecting one's own ideas and practicing ways to communicate them will serve students outside classroom walls.
 And it is with that framing in mind - with children reflecting on their journeys, in carefully selecting the language I use, and in sharing feedback on growth as opposed to the final alone- that I hope to continually communicate the importance of process over product.